 Disruption Is Easy When You Think About It

-It’s time to think disruption. and thinking disruption is much easier than you think.
+It’s time to think of disruption. and thinking disruption is much easier than you think.

 Let’s go out there and look at a few things people are talking about as being

-I’m sure that you’ve heard about the tiny home movement, where hipsters all over the country leave their relatively huge, but immobile normal American homes and build an immaculately and efficiently designed very small home which sits on wheels and can be taken anywhere.
+I’m sure you’ve heard about the tiny home movement, where hipsters all over the country leave their relatively huge, immobile normal American homes and build an immaculately and efficiently designed very small home that sits on wheels and can be taken anywhere.
 Not liking where you are living?
 Just hook your house up to a truck (or car) and go somewhere else.
-These tiny homes are all the rage, cropping up in a show after show, closely following a new minimalist trends we’ve been seeing, with its origins in eastern philosophies, with its focus on simplicity, mindfulness, and finding joy in everything you own, otherwise you should just discard it.
+These tiny homes are all the rage, cropping up in show after show, closely following new minimalist trends we’ve been seeing, with their origins in eastern philosophies with its focus on simplicity, mindfulness, and finding joy in everything you own.
+Otherwise, you should just discard it.
 Actually, if you think about it, there are some analogs to jettisoning friends and family who don’t support you in your life’s journey.
 But I digress.

 Tiny homes are innovative, disruptive even.
 And cool.

-What is the difference, really, between a mobile home and a tiny home?
+What is the difference between a mobile home and a tiny home?
 Nothing other than design.
 So your tip on creating a disruptive product from this lesson: Take something boring and passe and redesign/rebrand it as something new.

-Another example: when podcasts first became a thing (about 10 years ago), I tried to get people to think of them as nothing really new or exotic.
+Another example: when podcasts first became a thing (about ten years ago), I tried to get people to think of them as nothing really new or exotic.
 They were simply like a radio show that you downloaded onto your iPod.
-However, the companies involved in the business didn’t want their investors to think it was something boring like radio, so they kept pushing the term “podcast”, and it’s now going through another surge.
+However, the companies involved in the business didn’t want their investors to think it was boring like radio, so they kept pushing the term “podcast,” which is now going through another surge.

 Despite the fact that bone broth is one of the simplest things that you can make (fill a slow cooker with bones, water, vinegar & salt, then run 24 hours for chicken, 48 hours for beef, then strain and enjoy) it’s also absolutely nothing new.